-That’s where Sonatype’s Nexus Platform came in.
-By using Nexus, teams were able to verify the security and quality of the libraries they were integrating into their code before they shipped it.
-They were able to prove Nexus’ quality to the security evaluators within the organization, which meant a reduction in the level of scrutiny applied to new code.
-Nexus helped carry the load for security engineers so those engineers could focus on finding more obscure vulnerabilities and leave the easy stuff to the Nexus software.
+That’s where the Sonatype Platform came in.
+By using Sonatype, teams were able to verify the security and quality of the libraries they were integrating into their code before they shipped it.
+They were able to prove Sonatype's quality to the security evaluators within the organization, which meant a reduction in the level of scrutiny applied to new code.
+Sonatype helped carry the load for security engineers so those engineers could focus on finding more obscure vulnerabilities and leave the easy stuff to the Sonatype software.

 The end result was that some security reviews went from taking weeks down to just a few hours.
 Teams enjoyed a reduced time to ship, which meant that they could deliver more critical features to research teams.

 While developers acutely felt the challenges presented by these long security checkpoints, the PM knew that he couldn’t change everything all at once.
 “I can see why it took us so long in our government environment,” he noted.
 “Because if I had told the people on my team that we were doing all this...and we were starting on day one and in a couple of months, here's where we needed to be—they all would have quit.”

 Instead of trying to turn over every leaf at once, the PM took a more measured approach.
 He looked at each piece of the process he wanted to introduce and added them one by one.
 Then, he gave each tool some time and space to work and to let the team acclimate to them.
 This approach meant that the group learned to see how the tool would help their workflow once they’d gotten used to the new system.